kapetan3sid/Filhak/README.md

 Above all other tools stand:

-**Hardhat** - A one stop sandbox where developers are able to compile, deploy, test, and debug EVM smart contracts
+**Hardhat** - A one stop sandbox where developers are able to compile, deploy, test, and debug EVM smart contracts.

+We believe that sandbox like this would be highly valuable for developers that want to build on **FVM** and would greately easy

 ## Filhak
 (`>$ filhak)` is (*supposed to be*) a filecoin development environment heavily influenced by [Hardhat](https://hardhat.org/).